ktorio/ktor-documentation/topics/authentication.md

 <include src="lib.md" include-id="outdated_warning"/>

-Ktor supports authentication out of the box as a standard pluggable feature.
+Ktor supports authentication out of the box.
 It supports mechanisms to read *credentials*, and to authenticate *principals*.

-It can be used in some cases along with the [sessions feature](sessions.md) to keep the login information between requests.
+It can be used in some cases along with the [sessions plugin](sessions.md) to keep the login information between requests.

 ## Add dependencies {id="add_dependencies"}